 This overnight Apple French Toast Casserole is hearty and filling, and perfect to feed a large family or crowd.
-You can prepare most of this breakfast the night before, leaving you with minimal steps to do in the morning.
+You can prepare most of this baked apple French toast the night before, leaving you with minimal steps to do in the morning.

 Make this Apple French Toast Casserole to serve brunch to a crowd

-Your home will fill with the sweet apple cinnamon scent as this apple french toast casserole bakes in the oven
+Your home will fill with a sweet apple cinnamon scent as this bakes

 For the French Toast Casserole